noopuragadkari/Project2_ExpressJS/README.md

 Next Steps:
 1. Make app mobile friendly
-2. Add more functionality to the app
+2. Add more functionality to the app like grading the student, marking the attendance of the student.